Phreatobius sanguijuela: Description

+Distribution, habitat, and ecology

 This species was first discovered in a hand-dug well located within the Paragúa River drainage, a tributary of the Guaporé (Iténez) River in Bolivia.
 Later it was discovered just across the border in several wells near São Francisco do Guaporé in the Brazilian state of Rondônia.
 This species is threatened by environmental degradation due to pollution, water extraction for drinking and irrigation, mineral extraction, and associated erosion.
 It is often killed when accidentally caught from wells because of a superficial resemblance to leeches.